 I invited Chloe and Doug to try the Friendship Talks technique.
 I stated, "First, you should plan a time when you can talk interruptedly.
 You may want to verbally agree beforehand that you will ban conflict issues and problem solving from your talk.
 Take turns picking out topics that interest each of you.
 Some topics you could try are current events in sports, a movie you’ve recently seen, or something in your family’s history you’ve been thinking about."
 Chloe stated, "You know, that’s something that would really interest me.
 Doug said once he had a relative who fought in the Civil War.
 I’d love to hear more about him."

-On this track, we have discussed preserving and protecting friendship within marriage.
+In this section, we have discussed preserving and protecting friendship within marriage.
 We also discussed five roadblocks to friendship in marriage.
-These five roadblocks are, there’s no time, “we’re not friends, we’re married”, “we don’t talk like friends anymore”, the ravages of conflict, and reckless words.
+These five roadblocks are, there’s no time, "we’re not friends, we’re married," "we don’t talk like friends anymore," the ravages of conflict, and reckless words.

-On the next track, we will discuss three barriers to fun that married couples may experience.
+In the next section, we will discuss three barriers to fun that married couples may experience.
 These three barriers to fun are being busy, the opinion that play is for kids, and that conflict gets in the way.
-We will also discuss the “Fun Deck” technique that can be used for helping married couples focus on having fun together.
+We will also discuss the "Fun Deck" technique that can be used for helping married couples focus on having fun together.

 Online Continuing Education QUESTION 11